kmenzli/sphinx-poc/docs/Chat.rst

 |image68|

 2. Enter a valid URL, then click Share.
-The shared link is displayed in discussion area with prefixed |image69| icon.
+The shared link is displayed in discussion area with an icon |image69| in the corner.

 |image70|